hckrngnr/thc/README.md

-# HackerChat Marketing & Sales Document
+# HackerChat

-## Complete Sales Kit for Client Presentations

----

-# SECTION 1: THE ELEVATOR PITCH (30 Seconds)
+# SECTION 1: THE ELEVATOR PITCH

 > "HackerChat is the most secure messaging platform ever built.
 Every message is encrypted with PGP — the same encryption trusted by journalists and whistleblowers for 30 years.
 But we didn't stop there.
 Your connection travels through TLS 1.3, OpenVPN, and the TOR network — three layers of military-grade tunnel encryption before your message even leaves your network.
 And your encryption keys?
 Locked in hardware security chips that even forensic tools cannot penetrate.
 This isn't just encrypted messaging.
 This is communications infrastructure built for a world where privacy is under attack."